 Hannah Ellisen is a senior at Southern Methodist University studying journalism and public relations.
 Since her sophomore year, Hannah has worked as a crew member for The Daily Update, SMU’s daily student run show.
 In spring 2017, she worked as a reporter for the on-campus newspaper, The Daily Campus.
 Her main interest is investigative journalism, and she hopes to work as a reporter at a major news organization covering human rights issues.

 Eva Frederick is a senior at The University of Texas at Austin studying journalism and biology.
 She has worked for the UT newspaper, The Daily Texan, for the past two years, and has served as a reporter, editor, and co-founder of the Science&Technology section.
-In the summer of 2017 she will take on the role of managing editor of the
+In the summer of 2017 she will take on the role of managing editor of The Daily Texan.

 In the summer of 2017 she will take on the role of managing editor of the Texan.
 Eva has also written a weekly column for her hometown newspaper, The Dublin Citizen, since 2014.
 After she graduates from UT in December of 2017, she plans to pursue a career in science journalism.